jaydeepchouhan20808/README/README.md

 # 👋 About Me:
-🔭I'm a student of Computer Science and Information Technology at Acropolis Institute of Technology and Research in Indore.<br>🌱Currently in my third year, I have a strong academic record with an 8.5 CGPA.
+🔭I'm a student of Computer Science and Information Technology at Acropolis Institute of Technology and Research in Indore.<br>🌱Currently in my final year, I have a strong academic record with an 8.5 CGPA.

 ## 🌐 Socials: